marcdhi/harveeco/Firmware/readme.md

     ```cpp
     int updateInterval = 10000;  //10 secs
     ```
-- Select the appropriate COMM Port and Device, the code can be flashed then
+- Select the appropriate COMM Port and Device, then the code can be flashed

-## Further Developement Plans
+## Further Development Plans
 - Due to the time constraint certain parameters have been hardcoded.
 A keypad input can be taken to initialize these values
-- In continuation with the above point threasholds can also be customised either via physical inputs or via a web interface
+- In continuation with the above point thresholds can also be customised either via physical inputs or via a web interface
 - `10Bit I2C addressing` allows for upto `1024 devices` on the same I2C line.
-This opens up for swarm implementations and physically destributed implementations.
+This opens up swarm implementations and physically distributed implementations.